mikewesthad/phaser-3-tilemap-blog-posts/posts/post-2/README.md

 ![](./images/object-to-sprite/object-to-sprite-annotated.gif)

-_↳ Left side is the Phaser example running in the browser and the right side is Tiled.
+_↳ The left side is the Phaser example running in the browser and the right side is Tiled.
 Note how width/height/flip etc. are copied over to the animated coin sprites._

 In the context of our code, turning spikes into sprites is a little more complicated, so we can roll our own custom version of tile → sprite logic by looping over all the `Tile` objects in a layer using [`forEachTile`](https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.DynamicTilemapLayer.html#forEachTile__anchor):